-It is a series of communication protocols that involve the digital transmission to make phone conversations, video calls, and transfer data over existing public switched telephone network connections (PSTN).
+It is a series of communication protocols that involve digital transmission to make phone conversations, and video calls, and transfer data over existing public switched telephone network connections (PSTN).

 A SIP trunk provider, which uses the data for business phone service to a PBX, is the modern update to an integrated services digital network (ISDN).

 What are the advantages of an integrated services digital network (ISDN)?

 Integrated services digital network (ISDN) started as an alternative to dial-up connections that gave faster internet speed connections.
 Through ISDN, customers are required to access a digital modem to connect to the internet.

 In regions where broadband internet is unavailable, people continue to use ISDN for internet access.
 It also provides various digital services that function over the same copper cable and digital signals for transmission through telephone lines.

 Further, ISDN has a greater data transmission rate and can connect devices and allow them to function over a single line.
 Credit card readers, fax machines, and various gadgets fall under this category.

 How does an integrated services digital network (ISDN) work?

 The traditional copper telephone connection is divided into various digital channels through ISDN.
 These channels work simultaneously on a single copper line, allowing various phones to make and receive calls on the same physical line at the same time.